Skip to content

 In Protolink, a Flow expects a Task and returns a Task.
 A Task is essentially a container holding a history of interactions (Messages and Artifacts).
 When a Flow executes:

-1. It sends the Task to the first Agent.
+2. Execution: It sends the Task to the current Agent.

-4. This continues until the flow finishes, returning a highly-enriched Task full of intermediate artifacts.
+4. Traversal: The Flow retrieves the updated Task and passes it to the next Agent.
+This continues until the flow finishes, returning a highly-enriched Task full of intermediate artifacts.

 🧱 Deep Composability & Nesting